aws-samples/graceful-shutdown-with-aws-lambda/README.md

 ## Note

-Please be aware that this function does not work on Python 3.8 and 3.9 runtimes.
+Please be aware that this feature does not work on Python 3.8 and 3.9 runtimes.